Infinixius/lucifer/README.md

 ## License

-The game is licensed under the [MIT License](https://mit-license.org/).
-This
+The game is licensed under the [MIT License](https://github.com/Infinixius/lucifer/blob/main/LICENSE).
+This allows you to modify and distribute the source code as long as you include the license.